HardlyCodeMan/audit-disco/Ethernaut/24-PuzzleWallet.md

 ### Solution
 [Contracts](./24-PuzzleWallet/)

+**NOTE: **
-**NOTE: Modified Original Source From UpgradableProxy to ERC1697Proxy**
+Modified Original Source From UpgradableProxy to ERC1697Proxy for 0.8.0 compatability

 ```delegatecall``` will allow us to modify storage in unexpected ways.